SwardaNaik31/-AI-Auto-Reply-Bot-PyAutoGUI-OpenAI-/README.md

      Open Chrome (or any app)
     Select the text you want the AI to reply to
 Run:

 python program.py
 You have 5 seconds to switch back and ensure text is selected The bot will automatically:
 Copy the text
 Generate an AI reply
 Paste and send it

+main.py file is used to find coordinates of the screen using mouse movement program.py is the main file which contains autoreply code